-PUBLIC ACCESS TO RECORDS: In compliance with Government Code § 54957.5, non-exempt writings that are distributed to a majority or all of the Board in advance of a meeting, may be viewed at our website: www.mincla.org, or at the scheduled meeting.
-In addition, if you would like a copy of any record related to an agenda item, please contact the Board Correspondence Secretary.
+In compliance with Government Code section 54957.5, non-exempt writings that are distributed to a majority or all of the board in advance of a meeting can be viewed at our website by visiting the following link eccandc.org, and at the scheduled meeting.
+In addition, if you would like a copy of any record related to an item on the agenda, please contact secretary@eccandc.org.